Climate and the Biosphere: Unit OverviewThe lab activities in this module were developed by Betsy Youngman of TERC for the EarthLabs project.

 Why use this set of lessons?

-The Labs presented in this unit on climate and weather include student readings, hands-on investigations, videos, animations, data analysis, and models that students engage to help them understand the ways in which energy from the Sun interacts with Earth's systems at global, regional, and local scales to give Earth its varied climates.
-Another key idea is the multiple time scales at which climate operates, from predicable seasonal and annual cycles to cycles that last for tens of thousands of years and cause dramatic changes to life on Earth via glaciations, changes in sea level, and other long-term effects.
+The Labs presented in this unit on climate and weather include student readings, hands-on investigations, videos, animations, data analysis, and models that students explore to help them understand the ways in which energy from the Sun interacts with Earth's systems at global, regional, and local scales to give Earth its varied climates.
+Another key idea of the module is the multiple time scales at which climate operates, from predicable seasonal and annual cycles to cycles that last for tens of thousands of years and cause dramatic changes to life on Earth via glaciations, changes in sea level, and other long-term effects.

 Key questions addressed by this unit include: